|2 fl oz||Avallen Calvados|

 Essentially a Jack Rose with a couple of dashes of absinthe.
 (If making this with bonded strength applejack in place of calvados then knockback to 50ml.)

-Pan American Clipper' modern-day popularity is partly due to its being heroed by St. John Frizell at his Fort Defiance bar in Brooklyn, New York City, USA.
+The Pan American Clipper's modern-day popularity is partly due to its being heroed by St. John Frizell at his Fort Defiance bar in Brooklyn, New York City, USA.
 Our version of this classic by yours truly.